Green Pigeon Species in Rajaji National Park

 FAQs About Green Pigeon Species (Treron sp.)

-1. What species of green pigeons can be found in Rajaji National Park?
+1. What species of pigeons can be found in Rajaji National Park?

 Rajaji National Park is home to various species of green pigeons, including the Orange-breasted Green Pigeon (Treron bicinctus), the Yellow-footed Green Pigeon (Treron phoenicopterus), and the Thick-billed Green Pigeon (Treron curvirostra), among others.